-Payments must be made in full in U.S. currency by personal check, certified check or bank draft, or by wire transfer, and payable to " , as Subscription Agent for DelMar Pharmaceuticals, Inc." You must timely pay the full subscription payment, including payment for the Over-Subscription Privilege, for the full number of shares of our common stock you wish to acquire pursuant to the exercise of Subscription Rights by delivering a:
+Payments must be made in full in U.S. currency by personal check, certified check or bank draft, or by wire transfer, and payable to "Broadridge Corporate Issuer Solutions, Inc., as Subscription Agent for DelMar Pharmaceuticals, Inc." You must timely pay the full subscription payment, including payment for the Over-Subscription Privilege, for the full number of shares of our common stock you wish to acquire pursuant to the exercise of Subscription Rights by delivering a:

-- certified or personal check drawn against a U.S. bank payable to ", as Subscription Agent for DelMar Pharmaceuticals, Inc."; - U.S. Postal money order payable to ", as Subscription Agent for DelMar Pharmaceuticals, Inc."; or - wire transfer of immediately available funds directly to the account maintained by Subscription Agent, for purposes of accepting subscriptions in this Rights Offering at:
+- certified or personal check drawn against a U.S. bank payable to "Broadridge Corporate Issuer Solutions, Inc., as Subscription Agent for DelMar Pharmaceuticals, Inc."; - U.S. Postal money order payable to "Broadridge Corporate Issuer Solutions, Inc., as Subscription Agent for DelMar Pharmaceuticals, Inc."; or - wire transfer of immediately available funds directly to the account maintained by Broadridge Corporate Issuer Solutions, Inc., as Subscription Agent, for purposes of accepting subscriptions in this Rights Offering at:

+Routing Number: 123000848

+International/SWIFT Code: USBKUS44IMT

+Bank: U.S. Bank

+Address: 800 Nicollet Mall, Minneapolis, MN 55402 United States

-Routing Number: International/SWIFT Code: Bank: Address: Beneficiary Account Name: Account Number:
+Beneficiary Account Name: Broadridge

+Account Number: 153910728465

 For Further Credit: DelMar Pharmaceuticals, Inc.